taragnor/city-of-mist/README.md

 ### Improvements

 * Improvements with uses are tracked by the system.
 To refresh them, use the End of Session move, this will restore flashback and depleted improvements.
 Note that only improvements that can be used a specific number of times per game session are tracked, per scene usage is left to the MC.

+### Advancement

+* Characters have to "level up" their theme before it will allow additional power tags or improvements to be selected.

 ## Crew Theme